 La Union National High School bagged the grand champion award and received gold medals trophy, certificates and P20,000 worth of gift checks.
 1st runner-up who received P15,000 worth of gift checks, silver medals, certificates and trophy was Bonuan Boquig National High School.
 2nd runner-up winner was Candon National High School who received P10,000 worth of gift checks, bronze medals and certificates.
 Other schools received the consolation prize of P2500 worth of gift checks and certificates.

 Based on Presidential Proclamation No. 1098, the month of October is declared as the Consumer Welfare Month.
 This is to increase the public’s awareness on the consumer rights, policies and protections by conducting activities and dissemination of information. ♦

-True to its thrust to propel micro small and medium enterprises (MSMEs) towards innovative and competitive business environment, the Department of Trade and Industry Region 1 in partnership with Philippine Center for Entrepreneurship (PCE) launched the Kapatid Mentor Me Program (KMME) - Ilocos Sur Leg at Vitalis Villas, Santiago, Ilocos Sur on August 4, 2017.
+True to its thrust to propel micro, small and medium enterprises (MSMEs) toward innovative and competitive business environment, the Department of Trade and Industry Region 1 in partnership with Philippine Center for Entrepreneurship (PCE) launched the Kapatid Mentor Me Program (KMME) at Hotel Marand, Bauang, La Union on May 8, 2017.

 The Kapatid Mentor ME Program aims to assist MSMEs scale up and sustain their businesses through weekly coaching and mentoring by business owners and practitioners on different functional areas of entrepreneurship.